-As Joe said in his post earlier today, we enjoyed our short stay at the Epicurean Hotel.
+We enjoyed our short stay at the Epicurean Hotel in Tampa a while back.
 However during our visit, I think I discovered one of THE most poorly designed bathrooms in the state.

-We were hanging out on one of their 2nd floor terraces when nature started calling, so I walked to the elevator and up to the 4th floor.
-Since there was a bar (“Edge”) there, I figured there would therefore would be facilities, as well.
-And I was right – there was a mens’ room and a ladies’ room right off the elevator.
+We were hanging out on one of their 2nd-floor terraces when nature started calling, so I walked to the elevator and up to the 4th floor.
+Since there was a bar (named “Edge”) there, I figured there would, therefore, be facilities, as well.
+And I was right – there was a men’s room and a ladies’ room right off the elevator.

 I opened the door to the ladies’ room and the room was dark but as I stepped in to look for the light switch, the light suddenly went on automatically.
 I was then able to see that the “regular” light switch had been replaced with something different, so I surmised that in an attempt to